Lagoon

-A lagoon is a shallow body of water separated from a larger body of water by a narrow landform, such as reefs, barrier islands, barrier peninsulas, or isthmuses.
+A lagoon is a shallow body of water separated from a larger body of water by a narrow landform, such as a reef, a barrier island or islands, a barrier peninsula, or an isthmus.
 Lagoons are commonly divided into coastal lagoons (or barrier lagoons) and atoll lagoons.
 They have also been identified as occurring on mixed-sand and gravel coastlines.
 There is an overlap between bodies of water classified as coastal lagoons and bodies of water classified as estuaries.
 Lagoons are common coastal features around many parts of the world.

 Definition and terminology

 Lagoons are shallow, often elongated bodies of water separated from a larger body of water by a shallow or exposed shoal, coral reef, or similar feature.
 Some authorities include fresh water bodies in the definition of "lagoon", while others explicitly restrict "lagoon" to bodies of water with some degree of salinity.
 The distinction between "lagoon" and "estuary" also varies between authorities.
 Richard A. Davis Jr. restricts "lagoon" to bodies of water with little or no fresh water inflow, and little or no tidal flow, and calls any bay that receives a regular flow of fresh water an "estuary".
 Davis does state that the terms "lagoon" and "estuary" are "often loosely applied, even in scientific literature".
 Timothy M. Kusky characterizes lagoons as normally being elongated parallel to the coast, while estuaries are usually drowned river valleys, elongated perpendicular to the coast.
 Coastal lagoons are classified as inland bodies of water.

 When used within the context of a distinctive portion of coral reef ecosystems, the term "lagoon" is synonymous with the term "back reef" or "backreef", which is more commonly used by coral reef scientists to refer to the same area.

 Many lagoons do not include "lagoon" in their common names.
 Currituck, Albemarle and Pamlico Sounds in North Carolina, Great South Bay between Long Island and the barrier beaches of Fire Island in New York, Isle of Wight Bay, which separates Ocean City, Maryland from the rest of Worcester County, Maryland, Banana River in Florida, US, Lake Illawarra in New South Wales, Australia, Montrose Basin in Scotland, and Broad Water in Wales have all been classified as lagoons, despite their names.
 In England, The Fleet at Chesil Beach has also been described as a lagoon.